-The first step in the connectivity analysis was to identify current areas of suitable habitat.
-Using the OGSI layer of mature forest habitat, we ran a density function in ArcGIS to locate dense aggregations of forest stands that were 80 years of age or older and which contained structural components associated with healthy old-growth forests (see explanation for OGSI spatial layers on page 30).
+aggregations of forest stands that were 80 years of age or older and which contained structural components associated with healthy oldgrowth forests (see explanation for OGSI spatial layers on page 30).
 For the density function, each cell was set to measure density of similar habitat within a 1,000-meter radius.
 This distance and measure of habitat aligns with home ranges and habitat requirements of the species of focus.
-These dense mature forest areas represent relatively contiguous areas of old forest habitat, refugia areas that are not only relatively resilient but which can provide valuable support for populations of plants and animals that depend on older forest habitat.
+These dense mature forest areas represent relatively contiguous areas of old forest habitat, refugia areas that are not only relatively resilient but which can provide valuable support for wildlife populations that depend on older forest habitat.

-In order to focus on the habitat patches that were of sufficient size for these species, we removed from the connectivity analysis all habitat core areas (HCAs) that were under 5 km2 (1.9 mi.^2) .
+In order to focus on the habitat patches that were of sufficient size for these species, we removed from the connectivity analysis all habitat core areas (HCAs) that were under 5 km (1.9 mi.).
 These patches were, however, visualized in our final map to help identify conservation needs and locate opportunities to support future habitat areas.
 Of our species of focus, fishers would prefer the larger HCAs, as these areas would encompass several male and female home ranges, which are generally connected and overlapping.
 Marten prefer mid and high elevation habitats, which was not a variable modeled in this analysis.
-However, many of the
+However, many of the HCAs identified in this work were located in zones suitable for marten.
+The home range size and spatial arrangement of marten home ranges align with this connectivity approach.
+Northern flying squirrel and pileated woodpecker populations will function at much smaller scales than we have focused on, and the habitat parameters and measures we outlined should do well to maintain connectivity of their habitat as well.